zemlni/SLogo/doc/API_CHANGES.md

 	BackendController getBackendController()
 	int getNumChildren()
 	void setNumChildren(int numChildren)
 	void addChildren(List<Expression> children)
+	int getLineNumber()
+	void setLineNumber(int lineNumber)
+	void setCurrentLine(int lineNumber)
 }
 ```

 This class was added in relation to the TreeParser effort.
 All elements of the syntax are an `Expression` in the tree. `evaluate` is the method that all elements of syntax extending `Expression` have to implement. `getInfo`, `setInfo`, `getString`, `addChild`, `setParent`, `getParent`, `getNumChildren`, `setNumChildren` and `addChildren` were added in order to facilitate the proper creation of Expressions inside of the `TreeParser` class.  `getChildren`, `getBackendController` were added in order to enable the execution of commands, which inherit from this class.
-Classes that extend this were created for every element of syntax: `ListStartExpression`, `GroupStartExpression`, `VariableExpression`, `Command`, `ConstantExpression` and `BreakPointExpression`.
+Classes that extend this were created for every element of syntax: `ListStartExpression`, `GroupStartExpression`, `VariableExpression`, `Command`, `ConstantExpression` and `BreakPointExpression`. `getLineNumber` and `setLineNumber` were added in the effort make the debugger. `setCurrentLine` was also added in order to make the debugger work.
+This sets the current line in the frontend on an update in the expressions.
 ```
 class Input {
 	void setExpression(Expression expr)